How capital gains tax works on stocks in the US

 Short-term vs long-term capital gains

-The holding period is calculated from the day after you purchased the stock to the day you sell it.
-If you bought shares on January 15, 2025, you would need to hold them until at least January 16, 2026, for the gain to qualify as long-term.
+The holding period counts from the day after purchase to the day of sale.
+If you bought on January 15, 2025, you need to hold until at least January 16, 2026 for long-term treatment.
+If you are sitting on a gain and close to the one-year mark, waiting a few extra days could save you real money.

 2026 tax rates for capital gains